ulsidae/cori_tts/README.md

 ---

 ## 📩 5.
-Feedback from upstream maintainers

-To ensure proper usage, I intentionally excluded Piper TTS source code from this project.
+Upstream Feedback and Licensing Discussion

-As a result, running cori_tts requires placing `piper.exe` inside the `/piper` directory.
+- Running cori_tts requires placing `piper.exe` inside the `/piper` directory.

-Since this setup is not very user-friendly, I reached out to the upstream maintainers to confirm licensing and proper usage.

-Their response was:

-> TODO
+To ensure proper licensing and compatibility, I contacted the Piper TTS upstream maintainer regarding the development of a usability-focused wrapper around Piper.

+The main questions were:

+- Whether a wrapper-based approach for improving usability was appropriate
+- How the GPL license applies to a project built around Piper
+- Whether there were recommended approaches for improving local usage

+The maintainer confirmed that there were no issues with wrappers around Piper, especially when they improve usability.

+Key feedback:

+> "I have no problem with wrappers around Piper, especially if they improve usability :)"

+The maintainer explained that Piper's GPL licensing is related to its dependency on the upstream `espeak-ng` phonemizer and suggested using Piper's built-in local HTTP server for easier browser-based testing.

+This feedback confirmed the design direction of cori_tts as a usability-focused layer built on top of Piper while maintaining open-source compatibility.
 ---

 ## 🚀 6.
 How to use cori_tts